bevyengine/rfcs/rfcs/51-animation-composition.md

 Two main stores are needed internally for the graph: node storage and clip storage.
 Nodes are stored in a flat `Vec<Node>`, and a newtyped `NodeId` is used to keep a reference to a node within the graph.
 Due to this structure, nodes cannot be removed from the graph.
-As a worksaround, a node can be effectively removed by disconnecting all of it's incoming and outgoing edges.
+As a workaround, a node can be effectively removed by disconnecting all of it's incoming and outgoing edges.
 The root NodeId is always 0.

 Clip storage decomposes clips based on the properties each clip is animating.
 Instead of using `Handle<AnimationClip>`, each clip is instead internally assigned a auto-imcrementing `ClipId` much like `NodeId`.
-However, instead of storing a `Vec<AnimationClip`, a map of property paths to `Track` is stored.
+However, instead of storing a `Vec<AnimationClip>`, a map of property paths to `Track` is stored.

 `Track` stores a contiguous sparse array of pointers to all curves associated with a given property.
 Here's a rough outline of how such a struct might look: